-Julia interviews CEO, Andrew Smith about customer empathy, the future of retail, and integrating CX as a secret ingredient for differentiation.
-The South African retailer, Yuppiechef, is truly a customer experience leader.
-Learn about how this company’s success has been fueled by customer experience.
+CEO of Yuppiechef, Andrew Smith, shares his perspective on customer empathy, the future of retail, and integrating CX as a secret ingredient for differentiation.
+The South African retailer, Yuppiechef, is truly a customer experience leader, and host Julia guides us through a conversation about how this company’s success has been fueled by customer experience.

 Yuppiechef’s secret ingredient?
 Great customer experience